You are currently viewing How to Get to Ireland from Anywhere in the World

 How to Get to Ireland from Anywhere in the World

-If you’re based in Great Britain, you could get to Ireland in just two hours.
-If you’re in the United States, the journey is longer, but for those on the East Coast, it’s a quick 5 hours.
+Updated November 2024–If you’re based in Great Britain, you could get to Ireland in just two hours.
+If you’re in the United States, the journey is longer, but for those on the East Coast, it’s a quick 5 or so hours.

-Whether you’re in London, New York, or as far away as Australia, there are steps you can take to get to this welcoming vacation destination in 2024.
+Whether you’re in London, New York, or as far away as Australia, there is a way to get to the Emerald Isle.

 Traveling from Great Britain to Ireland by Air